On behalf of Kazerouni Law Group, APC posted in Consumer Protection on Thursday, December 15, 2016.

 Harass you: It’s obvious that using profanity or threatening violence are forms of harassment.
 But did you know that repeatedly calling you to cause annoyance is also a form of harassment by debt collectors that is illegal?
 Repeatedly blowing up your phone until you answer is not OK.

 Threaten you: A debt collector cannot threaten you with penalties for not paying your debts, such as making threats that you will be arrested, or threatening to garnish your wages (they can only garnish your wages after they have filed a lawsuit and obtained a court judgement to garnish your wages).
 Some debt collectors won’t make direct threats, but say things like “You are going to get into a lot of trouble if you don’t take care of this,” or “What you are doing is illegal and if you don’t pay, you will get into trouble with the law.”
 If a debt collector says any of these things to you, you might be left feeling uneasy.
-A consumer protection lawyer can help you figure out what your options are if this is happening.
+A consumer protection lawyer specialized in debt collection can help you figure out what your options are if this is happening.

 Call you or contact you after you have notified them in writing to cease communication: There really is a way to make the phone calls stop.
 If you write to the creditor that you cannot pay the debt and want them to cease further communication, it is against the law for them to call you or contact you, except for specific reasons.
 They can only call you or contact you if: